 Facial swelling, serious skin rashes including Stevens-Johnson syndrome, Lyell’s syndrome and other skin rashes which may be made worse by exposure to sunlight.

 Other side effects that have also been reported with unknown frequency include:

 Throat disorders, confusion, hallucinations, malaise (general feeling of discomfort), inflammation of the nerves in the eye, disturbances of sensation

 Medicines such as diclofenac may be associated with a small increased risk of heart attack or stroke.

 Do not be alarmed by this list - most people take Diclofenac Sodium Tablets without any problems.

 If any of the side effects becomes serious, or if you notice side effects not listed in this leaflet, please tell your doctor.
 He/she may want to give you a different medicine.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects, you can help provide more information on the safety of this medicine.

-Do not use DICLOFLEX tablets after the expiry date which is printed after ‘Exp’on the carton.
+Do not use this medicine after the expiry date which is stated on the carton after ‘EXP’.